aladeveloper/waleadaap-blog/category/life.md

 layout: category
 title: Life
 slug: life
-description: A category for life related posts.
+description: A category for life as developer.
 ---